 Courtesy Sergeant Preston Walker

-After undergoing conventional therapy for MS for several years, Fort Worth police sergeant Preston Walker learned about a new treatment for autoimmune disorders.
+After undergoing conventional therapy for MS for several years, Fort Worth police sergeant Preston Walker learned about a new therapy for autoimmune disorders.
 Researchers were utilizing adult stem cells derived from cord blood at The Institute of Cellular Medicine in Costa Rica.
-Walker inquired about the potential of the treatment for multiple sclerosis.
+Walker inquired about the potential of using stem cells for multiple sclerosis.